 For the best time, however, it’s time to find out which venues offer the best party in town!

 Nightlife in Hong Kong is best experienced with a low key, but sophisticated bar.
 WOOBAR offers a chilled-out and cozy ambience, perfect for early evening drinks with friends, while you wait for the DJ to arrive and amp up the atmosphere.
-With guest appearances from the city’s most up-and-coming DJs, WOOBAR is where the party continues long into the early hours.
+With guest appearances from the city’s up-and-coming DJs, WOOBAR is where the party continues long into the early hours.

 6/F, W Hong Kong, 1 Austin Road West, Kowloon Station, Hong Kong